 Shiva-Avantishvara Temple is to the Hindu god of destruction, Shiva, while the Avantisvami-Vishnu Temple is to Vishnu, the Hindu god of preservation.
 The architectural styles adopted while constructing these temples resemble that of the Greeks.
 These pilgrimage sites currently lie in a ruined state.

-Those interested in exploring Avantipur are to visit the destination between April and November in order to avoid freezing climatic conditions.
+Those interested in exploring Avantipur should visit the destination between April and November in order to avoid freezing climatic conditions.